canalyse/CANalyse-2.0/README.md

 	* ability to club multiple files.
 	* apply logical operators on files to analyse more effictively.
 	* fuzzing, it's high time. i should be able to fuzzzz.
+(Work in progress)

 ### Current Team